 Teni is like "Yes my mummy is being paid for taking care of me"😋 (Blurry picture but me likey) |

-6. Sweden and Finland are the only countries in the world that have earned a medal at every
+Sweden and Finland are the only countries to have won a medal in every Olympic Games since 1908 -Source

-7. Sweden is a member of the European Union, but does not use the Euro as currency.
-They have kept their own currency, the Swedish krona, as a way to keep their identity- Source
+While Sweden is part of the European Union, it doesn’t use the Euro.
+Instead, Sweden has kept its own currency, the Swedish krona, to preserve its cultural identity 💰- Source

 Swedish Krona |